Practice Area

 Property & Civil Suits

-General information on title disputes, partition, injunctions, declarations, specific performance, boundary issues, possession disputes, and related civil remedies across Bihar, UP and Delhi NCR.
+General information on title disputes, partition, injunctions, declarations, specific performance, boundary issues, possession disputes, cancellation, damages, execution and related civil remedies across Bihar, UP and Delhi NCR.

 Matter Flow